Gapminder/vizabi-website/_tutorials/2017-04-19-configure-the-charts.md

 {%
   include tutorials/post-title.html
+  title="Test you config"
-  title="Configure the charts from code explore configurations in this playground"
+  subtitle="Configure the charts from code explore configurations in this playground"
 %}
 <!--more-->